Maximum lilkelihood estimation in the $\beta$-model: The boundary of

-When dealing with the special case of $N_{i,j} = 1$ for all $i<j$, which we showed to be equivalent to a model for random undirected graphs, points on the boundary of $P_n$ are, by construction, degree sequences and have a direct graph-theoretical interpretation, as shown in the next result.
+In the special case of $N_{i,j} = 1$ for all $i<j$, which is equivalent to a model for random undirected graphs, points on the boundary of $P_n$ are, by construction, degree sequences and have a direct graph-theoretical interpretation.
+We say that a subset of a set of nodes of a given graph is \textit{stable} if it induces a subgraph with no edges and a \textit{clique} if it induces a complete subgraph.